MCP Server

 You will now see Callback URL, e.g.

-https://chatgpt.com/connector/oauth/..Click copy, you need this in the next step.
-Do not close this screen
+https://chatgpt.com/connector/oauth/..Click copy, as you will need this in the next step.
+Do not close this screen.

 The Callback URL is unique for your connector.
 If this value is missing or incorrect, the OAuth flow will fail with Invalid redirect_uri.